mponsa/word-searcher/README.md

 ## How to run.

-Just clone these repo, and make sure you have Maven installed.
+Just clone these repo, and make sure you have Maven & Java >11 installed.

 ````
 mvn build